volantvm/volant/docs/5_architecture/1_overview.md

 ## Networking Details

-- Setup utility (internal/setup/setup.go) creates bridge vbr0, configures NAT, enables ip_forward, and writes a systemd unit for volantd.
+- Setup utility (internal/setup/setup.go) creates bridge vbr0, configures NAT, enables ip_forward, and writes systemd units for volantd and driftd.
 - Orchestrator only prepares a tap when the network mode requires it (needsTapDevice), and cleans it on stop/exit.
+- Load balancer (driftd) handles L4 port forwarding and NAT:
+  - Uses eBPF TC programs attached to external interface
+  - Auto-detects external interface for packet processing
+  - Manages stateful connection tracking
+  - Integrates with volantd for automatic VM route management

 ## Boot Media and Kernels